Where AI Becomes Dependency

 C. Switching friction

-The technical and operational difficulty of moving between vendors once systems are embedded.
+The technical and operational difficulty of moving between vendors once AI capabilities are embedded.

 D. Governance maturity

-Whether organizations have oversight structures capable of managing these evolving dependencies.
+Whether oversight structures are capable of managing these evolving dependencies across the system not just within functions.

-Together, these elements form the basis of what I describe as the Corriero AI Governance Architecture.
+Together, these dimensions form the basis of the Corriero AI Governance Architecture.

-A framework designed to help organizations govern AI not only as a technology capability, but as an evolving system of commercial and operational dependency.
+A framework designed to govern AI not as a standalone technology but as an evolving system of commercial and operational dependency.

-Effective AI governance must address not only model behavior, but the commercial architecture that shapes enterprise dependency.
+Effective AI governance must address the commercial architecture through which dependency is created and controlled.

 AI Commercial Architecture Diagnostic